JJTech0130/llfp/README.md

-# LLFP - Lutron LEAP For Python
+# llfp - Lutron LEAP For Python

 This is a python library for using Lutron's LEAP control protocol.